 Never been particularly comfortable with armed people nearby.
 I have this nagging, worrisome micro-phobia about possessors of weapons of possible mass destruction: their capability, outlook, judgment, and plain old personal attitude problems.

 Today's soireé turns out to be a retirement party.
 Another moment's thought and rationality and rationalization kick in and I shrug it off.
-And I continue missing the six ball.
+And I ignore the plethora of armed men nearby.
+Because, of course, I can.

 And then I see my buddy (let's call him “Mike”) at the bar, squeezing in to grab a beer.
 The bartender gives him a big smile, shakes his hand (Mike is a regular and, in ineffable Willy Loman style, well-liked), and hands him a pint.
 Mike sips, eases languidly back against the bar, casually eye-sweeps the crowd.
 Once across, once back.
 Then his eyes narrow, hand stops in mid glass-raise, and his body tightens.
 He stiffens because he realizes he's the only African-American man in a bar full of partying cops, cop families, and cop-shop staff.

-My game's done (bastard six ball undid me), so I pack the cues away, shuffle over and snag the seat next to him.
+My game's done (six ball undid me), so I pack the cues away, shuffle over and snag the seat next to him.
 A quick “Hey buddy, whazzup?” and we settle in, facing the bar, eyes away from the gendarmes and entourage.

-I know this guy for a few years; he's on one of my pool teams, always been easy to get along with, excellent sense of humor, and quite often a snazzy dresser.
-(Again, like Willy Loman, Mike is a salesman and appropriately appearance conscious.)
+I know this guy for a few years; he's on one of my pool teams, always been easy to get along with, excellent sense of humor, and has a lovely, kind heart.
 So, yeah, I've seen him pissed off because he's playing like shit one night or maybe he had a shitty day selling Hondas.
-I've seen him after a few beers, cheerful, joking, and suavely flirtatious.
+Mostly I've seen him cheerful, joking, and suavely flirtatious.
 But I have never seen him like this: truly and sincerely frightened.
 And not just frightened; part of what his face is saying is the knowledge that this is now a day gone really bad.

-We have an African-American man (the only one in the whole entire bar) amidst a raucously white armed party.
+We have an African-American man (the only one in the whole entire bar) amidst a raucously white--and armed--party.
 Seriously: what could go wrong?

 Spoiler: nothing did go wrong.
 We hung out while he drank his beer, talked casually about how his job sucked, spent some time on the somewhat back and forth of the local weather, and of course the way some of our cohort shoot pool.
 And all the while there was this bigass shadow over his head, and you could see it in his face the whole time: ONE black guy in a white cop bar.